heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 (e.g. `bold_times_indicate_pm`/etc.), each handling a single context usage, would probably be the simplest solution to support this type of timetable.

-## 6.6 Increase/improve usage of QLever
+## 6.5 Increase/improve usage of QLever

-We can probably improve the query to QLever, to get more key:value-pairs in order to improve the node cost function.
+The query to QLever can probably be improved performance-wise, or to get more key:value-pairs in order to improve the node cost function.
 For example, OSM has multiple GTFS-related keys, which would not only improve the stop-to-location-matching, but could provide additional information like the official stop_id as well.\
-Alternatively we could use QLever to perform the first, rough filter-step, leveraging its speed.
+Alternatively we could also use QLever to perform the first, rough filter-step, leveraging its speed.
 However, considering the cache will not be usable, because the first filter step depends on the given stops, more testing is required to determine if, and how much the performance is expected to increase, if this was implemented.

-## 6.7 Allow other services than QLever + OSM
+## 6.6 Allow other services than QLever + OSM

-As mentioned before, one caveat is that OSM contains exceptional amounts of information, when it comes to Germany.
-In other countries, the number of different stop locations may be a lot æ@æ@æ lower.
-In such cases, usage of other services which provide some interface to retrieve the stop locations as well as the necessary metadata, could prove essential to further improve the performance of the location detection.
+As mentioned before, one caveat is that OSM contains exceptional amounts of information, when it comes to Germany or Europe in general.
+In other countries, the number of different stop locations may be a significantly lower.
+In such cases, usage of other services which provide an interface to retrieve the stop locations as well as the necessary metadata, could prove essential to further improving the performance of the location detection in other parts of the world.

-### Allow multiple input files
+## 6.7 Allow multiple input files

 In case the user has a lot of pdfs, for example for every bus route of a single agency, it makes sense to output all information in a single GTFS feed.
-Currently this is not possible.
+Currently reading multiple PDF files is not possible.
 Before implementing, further testing needs to be done, to ensure that the program state after processing one pdf does not alter the output of processing another.

 # A